-Volodymyr Pigrukh, co-founder of Profitero, the 2011 IBM Global Entrepreneur of the Year and winner of its SmartCamp competition for startups, was on hand Thursday at the 2013 IBM SmartCamp Global Finals at the Waldorf Astoria to share his insight into building smarter businesses.
+Volodymyr Pigrukh, the Co-founder of Profitero, the 2011 IBM Global Entrepreneur of the Year, and winner of its SmartCamp competition for startups, was on hand Thursday at the 2013 IBM SmartCamp Global Finals at the Waldorf Astoria to share his insight into building smarter businesses.

 IBM holds its SmartCamp to find entrepreneurs like Pigrukh who use data in order to discover global startup companies that can build a smarter planet.
 It was no accident that Profitero and all the companies at the event had an analytics component to them.

 “With analytics, you can make intelligent decisions about your business,” said Deborah Magid, director of IBM’s software strategy in its venture capital group.
 “And these are the kind of solutions we want to offer to our clients so we are mentoring entrepreneurs who are building things along these lines.
 I mean there are all kinds of ways to collect information and there’s too much of it.”